 Varnum attorneys have substantial experience providing guidance to clients on all issues relating to ADA compliance for the student/special education population and staff.
 Our attorneys advise and assist with issues relating to special education students, including, but not limited to MDE, OCR and MDCR complaints, due process hearings and disciplinary situations.

-Our benefits practice provides legal assistance with health care plans, including high deductible health plans, health savings accounts and health reimbursement arrangements, and compliance with Health Care Reform, COBRA and HIPAA, as well as structuring wellness programs.
+Our benefits practice provides legal assistance with health care plans, including high deductible health plans, health savings accounts, health reimbursement arrangements, and compliance with Health Care Reform, COBRA and HIPAA, as well as structuring wellness programs.

-Further, we provide training in areas where faculty and/or staff may not fully understand their obligations with respect to laws specifically associated with higher education, and the issues, policies and processes surrounding these laws.
-For example, one of our Higher Education Group attorneys was the lead counsel in a significant independent investigation into a public university’s response to a tragic on-campus murder and its compliance with the Clery Act.
+In addition, we provide training in areas where faculty and/or staff may not fully understand their obligations with respect to laws specifically associated with higher education, including the issues, policies and processes surrounding these laws.
+For example, one of our attorneys was the lead counsel in a significant independent investigation into a public university’s response to a tragic on-campus murder and its compliance with the Clery Act.
 His public report received national acclaim and recognition.
-Subsequently, he has delivered numerous lectures and presentations to college and university associations across the country on Clery Act and campus safety and security matters.
+Subsequently, he has delivered numerous presentations to college and university associations across the country on Clery Act, campus safety and security matters.

 Privacy, E-communications and Data Security